-APVMA assesses the potential allergenicity of antibiotic residues in food commodities.
 While evidence for residues of antibiotics in foods causing allergic reactions is sparse, there is some evidence for rare occurrences of allergic reactions to the $\beta$ -lactam antibiotics.
 For this reason $\beta$ -lactam antibiotics are only used as therapeutic treatments for individual animals and not as a mass medication.

-Lasalocid belongs to the ionophore class of antibiotics and not to the $\beta$ -lactam class of antibiotics.
+Lasalocid belongs to the ionophore group of antibiotics and not to the $\beta$ -lactam group of antibiotics.
 Therefore, allergic reactions to the residues of this chemical in food are not expected to occur.
-However, FSANZ recognised that the proposed MRLs for this chemical may have been of concern to some of our stakeholders.
+However, FSANZ recognises that the proposed MRLs for this chemical may be of concern to some of our stakeholders.
 Therefore, FSANZ requested data on the occurrence of allergic reactions to residues of this chemical in poultry commodities.
-No submissions were received addressing the potential allergenicity of antibiotic residues in poultry commodities.
+No submissions were received.